Lokankara/Quiz/src/main/resources/quiz-set_3.md

 ---

-## 55. In the AWS Pricing Calculator, which AWS service offers options for both a quick estimate and an advanced estimate?
+## 55. In the AWS Pricing Calculator, which AWS service offers answers for both a quick estimate and an advanced estimate?

 - S3
 - Elastic Beanstalk